uport-project/docs/README.md

 #### Front matter (type)

   The type is important for publishing.
-If the type is not "lesson" it will not be published or displayed.
+If the type is not "content" it will not be published or displayed.